Eligibility for a disability pension

 - contributed for at least half of the years in your contributory period, but not less than 2 years

-Check your Statement of Participation to see whether you have contributed sufficiently.
+Check your Statement of Participation in the Québec Pension Plan to see whether you have contributed sufficiently.

-Requirements for a severe and permanent disability to be recognized by the Régie's medical advisors
+Requirements for a severe and permanent disability to be recognized by Retraite Québec's medical advisors

-Your disability is recognized as severe and permanent if you are unable to do any type of work on a full-time basis.
-Your disability is not considered severe by the Régie if you can do work that takes your limitations into account and for which you would earn more than 14 835 $ in 2014.
+Your disability is recognized as severe and permanent if you are unable to do any type of full-time work.
+Your disability is not considered severe by Retraite Québecif you can do work that takes your limitations into account and for which you would earn more than 15 763 $ in 2017.
 Your severe disability must also be permanent.
 A severe disability is permanent if it is expected to last indefinitely, without any possibility for improvement.

 Temporary disability (or temporary incapacity to work) is not covered under the Québec Pension Plan.